Summitt-Services/wieting-frontmatter-CMS/content/prices.md

 ### Drinks

 * Pop - $3 per bottle (20 oz.).
 We generally will have Pepsi, Diet Pepsi, Mt.
-Dew, Root Beer and Sierra Mist.
+Dew, Root Beer and Starry.
 * Gatorade, Lemonade, and Tea - $3 per bottle.
 We generally will have G2 flavors Glacier Freeze (blue), Fruit Punch (red), and Grape.
 * Water - $2 per bottle.